frankmcsherry/dynamic-datalog/README.md

 # dynamic-datalog
-Example queries and data for dynamic Datalog computation
+Engines, queries, and data for dynamic Datalog computation

 ---